VirtualPlanetaryLaboratory/vspace/docs/help.rst

 The template files are nearly identical to standard ``VPLanet`` input files except that they should not include the parameters to be varied.

-You can additionally instruct ``VSPACE`` to remove options from a template file with by including a line in vspace.in like:
+You can additionally instruct ``vspace`` to remove options from a template file with by including a line in vspace.in like:

 .. code-block:: bash

     rm <option name>

-``VSPACE`` will merely comments out the matching line.
+``vspace`` will merely comments out the matching line.